DNS-Accountants

 Unless there is any industry-specific license needed, a freelancer is free to start working.
 There is no need to register with Companies House because although it is a legitimate business, it isn’t a company.

-• The first thing is to form a Limited Company – This will take a few minutes and the company should be set up within a couple of hours.
-For a limited company, the cost of forming is £125 plus (+) VAT.
-Our team of specialist accountants for freelancers in the UK will also help with Value Added Tax (VAT) registration and setting up a bank account for the business.
+• The first thing is to form a Limited Company – The limited company formation will take a few minutes and the company should be set up within a couple of hours.
+Our team of specialist freelancer accountant UK will also help with Value Added Tax (VAT) registration and setting up a bank account for the business.

 • Invoice the clients – A very simple Excel spreadsheet, similar to an expense claim form, to be completed every month.

-• Appoint an Accountant – To notify DNS Associates, a professional accountant for Sole Trader for accounting and tax advisors regarding any correspondence from HM Revenue and Customs or Companies House and we will take care of it.
+• Appoint an Accountant – To notify dns accountants, a professional accountant for Sole Trader for accounting and tax advisors regarding any correspondence from HM Revenue and Customs or Companies House and we will take care of it.

 • National Insurance contributions are deducted as a percentage of earnings and this percentage is identical for all companies